 The second visit will involve the removal of the temporary crown and fitting of the permanent crown.
 If the crown fits and the color is correct, the dentist will cement the crown in place.

 If left untreated, a decayed or fractured tooth can cause further pain and damage and may eventually lead to tooth loss.
 We at Art of Dentistry Institute can help determine if a crown is the solution for your tooth’s functional or aesthetic needs.
-If you are considering crowns to restore your smile, contact our Orange County office at 949-955-3366 to schedule a consultation.
+If you are considering crowns to restore your smile, contact our Orange County office to schedule a consultation.
 We look forward to hearing from you!